marigold-dev/training-nft-3/README.md

 ![https://vinepair.com/wp-content/uploads/2016/06/Cellar-HEAD.jpg](https://vinepair.com/wp-content/uploads/2016/06/Cellar-HEAD.jpg)

-This time we are gone use the single asset template.
-It is a bit the contrary of the nft template.
+This time we are going to use the single asset template.
+It is a bit the contrary of the previous NFT template because:

-- you have only 1 token_id, so only 1 wine collection
+- you have a unique `token_id`, so only 1 wine collection
 - you have a quantity of items into the same collection

-To resume, you are producting wine bottles from same collection with n quantity
+To resume, you are producting wine bottles from same collection with `n` quantity.

 # :arrow_forward: Go forward